-- a) The Clerk to the Governing Body will convene a Complaints Panel: - the panel will consist of at least three people - one panel member will be completely independent, both to the academy and the history of the complaint and will be sourced from the Senior Leadership Team of another academy - at least one panel member should be a member of the Governing Body - one panel member will be a member of the Senior Leadership Team except where the complaint concerns the conduct of the Headteacher, in which case there will be two members of the Governing Body present - no member can have been directly involved in previous consideration of the complaint - the panel nominates a chair - individual complaints must not be heard by the whole Governing Body at any stage - b) Remit of the panel.
+- a) The Clerk to the Governing Body will convene a Complaints Panel: - the panel will consist of at least three people - one panel member will be completely independent of the management and running of the school. - two panel members should be members of the Governing Body

+- no member can have been directly involved in previous consideration of the complaint - the panel nominates a chair - individual complaints must not be heard by the whole Governing Body at any stage - b) Remit of the panel.